alt-text-org/image-match-rs/README.md

 Future Work
 ===========

-- Unit testing.
-The library has been manually tested significantly, but it needs unit testing.
+- Additional unit testing.
+- Experimenting with parameter choice is underway in [this repo](https://github.com/alt-text-org/image-match-params).
 - Experiment with widening the possible values of each dimension in the produced signature.
 Presently per the paper they are all integers in `[-2, 2]`.
 It will likely require experimentation around a new suggested vector similarity cutoff.